 Thus we anticipate that once flicker testing is widely conducted, that lamp manufacturers will be designing most of their products to comply with this standard.
-What is also encouraging is that products that passed on one phase cut dimmer will also be able to pass on other phase cut dimmers.
-The possibility of reducing test burden by only having to test a given light source on one NEMA SSL 7A compatible dimmer to qualify a given light source on all NEMA 7A qualified dimmers is encouraging.
+This proposal also encourages the use of NEMA SSL 7A compliant phase cut dimmers as one can test with their product with only one NEMA SSL7A compliant dimmer and be considered compliant for all NEMA 7A qualified dimmers.